-In the manga, Ushio says he’ll pass on the responsibility of punishment to Jounouchi and Honda if he pays the 200k.
+In the manga, Ushio says he’ll pass on the responsibility of punishment to Jonouchi and Honda if Yugi pays the 200k.
 Yugi pretends to be interested in beating them up for the sake of getting Ushio off their back.
-As a bit of a down payment, Ushio beats up Yugi for a bit.
+As a bit of a down payment, Ushio beats up Yugi for a while.
 In the anime, we cut straight from Yugi reacting to the 20k fee to him thinking about how to get the money while he continues work on the puzzle.

 The scene in Yugi’s room continues beyond the point of finding that the last puzzle piece is missing.
 In the manga, Yugi starts crying and panicking because the piece is gone.
 Sugoroku arrives and hands it to him stating that a soaking wet boy delivered it to the house and asked to give it to him.
-It was Jounouchi, but he asked Sugoroku to not tell Yugi it was him.
-He had gone into the school pool to fish it out as a bit of repayment for Yugi protecting them from Ushio.
-Yugi then finished the puzzle and instantly becomes Yami.
+It was Jonouchi, but he asked Sugoroku to not tell Yugi it was him.
+He had gone into the school pool to fish it out as a repayment for Yugi protecting them from Ushio.
+Yugi then finished the puzzle and instantly became Yami.

 In the anime, Sugoroku never comes into Yugi’s room or gives him the piece.
-Instead, he runs to school at sundown in hopes of finding where he dropped it.
+Instead, Yugi runs to school at sundown in hopes of finding where he dropped it.

 In the manga, the now Yami’d Yugi invites Ushio to school at midnight with the promises of giving him the money he ‘owes’ him.
 Yami reveals that he ‘accidentally’ brought 400k yen instead of 200k and claims if he wants the additional 200k that he’ll have to play a shadow game.
 All they’ll need is Ushio’s knife.

 As they get beat by Ushio, Yugi elaborates more on his wish in inner monologue.
-When he sees Jounouchi and Honda lying unconscious, he crawls over to the puzzle and adds the final piece.
+When he sees Jonouchi and Honda lying unconscious, he crawls over to the Puzzle and adds the final piece.
 Upon completion, Yami possesses Yugi.

 In the manga, today’s shadow game is fairly simple.
 They each take turns placing the stack of money on their hands.
 Then they take the knife and stab the money.
 However much money they stab through, they keep.
 Whoever has the most money at the end of the game wins.
 If you stab yourself at any time during the game, you lose.
 If you break the rules, you end up with a penalty game.